 Checking out a word’s history can teach kids why it’s spelled so strangely.
 It can also help them learn word meanings.
 And boosting word knowledge can help kids recognize sight words more quickly.

 Create a space to display the words your child has mastered.
 You can use butcher paper your child decorates and then hang it up where your child can see it.
 Then your child can refer to it for assignments and spelling practice.

 You can write the words directly on the paper or have your child tape flashcards to it.
 This is a great way to show kids how their word knowledge is growing — which can boost self-esteem, too.

 9. Do a word search.

 Have your child pick out the words the class is practicing at school in books you have at home.
-(Make sure the books are at your child’s
+(Make sure the books are at your child’s reading level.)

 This helps kids build awareness of how often these words are used.
 It also helps them be on the lookout for these words in daily reading.
 After your child picks out sight words, read the book together.
 Be sure to give positive feedback when your child reads target words correctly.

 10. Tag-team with the school.